What Can a Pinched Nerve Lead to if Not Treated?

 Consider when your foot has fallen asleep: when you first tried to stand up or move around, did it seem like your foot or leg wouldn’t hold you up?
 That’s the type of limited range of motion that can occur when a pinched nerve prevents you from moving or bending like normal.

-What Damage a Pinched Nerve Can Cause
+What Damage a Pinched Nerve Can Cause?

 Treatment for a Pinched Nerve